Charaka Samhita

-The text is based on the Agnivesha Samhitā, an eighth century BCE encyclopedic medical compendium by Agniveśa.
+The text is based on the Agnivesha Samhitā, an older encyclopedic medical compendium by Agniveśa.
 It was revised by Charaka between 100 BCE and 200 CE and renamed Charaka Samhitā.

-The pre-2nd century CE text consists of eight books and one hundred and twenty chapters.
-It describes ancient theories on human body, etiology, symptomology and therapeutics for a wide range of diseases.
+The pre-2nd century CE text consists of 8 books and 120 chapters.
+It describes ancient theories on the human body, etiology, symptomology and therapeutics for a wide range of diseases.
 The Charaka Samhita also includes sections on the importance of diet, hygiene, prevention, medical education, and the teamwork of a physician, nurse and patient necessary for recovery to health.